Water Distiller – Working Principle, Parts, Types, Uses

 Principle of Water Distiller

-The principle of a water distiller revolves around the processes of evaporation and condensation.
-The distillation process begins by adding thermal energy to water, which is still in its liquid state.
-This energy causes the water molecules to gain enough kinetic energy to break free from the molecules of other substances that may be diluted or mixed with it.
+• The principle of a water distiller revolves around the processes of evaporation and condensation.
+Adding thermal energy to water—still in its liquid form—start the distillation process.
+This energy gives the water molecules sufficient kinetic energy to separate from molecules of other compounds that may be diluted or combined with it.

 Parts of a Water Distiller